jpjanet/academic-v2/content/authors/admin/_index.md

 - Visitors
 ---

-I am a scientist applying state-of-the-art generative modelling techniques to drug discovery tasks at AstraZeneca.
-Before this, I was a graduate student in the chemical and computational engineering Ph.D. program at MIT, advised by professors Heather Kulik and Youssef Marzouk.
-My research lies at the intersection of atomistic simulation, machine learning and molecular optimization.
+I am a scientist applying state-of-the-art machine learning techniques to solve challenging problems in early stage {drug discovery}.
+I am interested in how {machine learning and computational chemistry} can be combined to inform molecular design.
+My research has been featured in [NeurIPS](https://nips.cc/Conferences/2022/ScheduleMultitrack?event=64904), [Nature Machine Intelligence](https://www.nature.com/articles/s42256-022-00494-4) and various high-impact chemistry journals.